 • The AFOQT exam consists of 550 questions, each with 4 or 5 possible answer options with only one correct answer.

 • You will have 3.5 hours to complete the exam.

 2. AFOQT Study Guide

 Study guides are going to be one of the most valuable study resources to help you ace the AFOQT exam.
-Using a study guide to prepare for the AFOQT exam will help you to understand the details about the exam and will help you to brush up on key concepts, content, and structure of the exam.
+Using a study guide for AFOQT prep will help you to understand the details about the exam and will help you to brush up on key concepts, content, and structure of the exam.